Overview of Document Publishing

 Overview of Course Package Publishing

 A course package can automatically publish your course or simulation as an AICC- or SCORM-conformant package ready for upload to your AICC or SCORM LMS.
 A course package (.ucp) can be published to a .zip file to allow you to combine multiple content created by the application into a single master SCORM Package.
 You can check a course package into the Server for content management.
 You can also check the course into a Learning Management System (LMS) from the Server.
-For detailed information on checking content into an LMS, refer to "Publishing Courses to an LMS" in the companion manual Managing Content.
+For more information on establishing an LMS connection, refer to Creating and Maintaining an LMS Connection within the Server in the companion manual Managing Content.

 Overview of Guided Help Publishing